gmukoshi/Weekly-To-Do-List/README.md

 In this mini project ,we have come up with a To-do list App that is dynamic and asssist in achieving the below:

-- Create Tasks i.e coming up with tasks and assigning it to specific days
+- Create Tasks i.e coming up with tasks and assigning it to specific days.
 - Modifiying Taks i.e striking throungh the task ,as a sign of truly you have completed the task.
-- Deleting taks i.e By clicking X one is able to delete a task
+- A program that Builds Accountability,since one is able to determine if he completed a task or not.
 - Adding tasks.

 ## Installation